Alyng0/My-Shaders/README.md

 # My-Shaders
 **Disclaimer**
-For some of the You will need ThryEditor, the esiest way to get it is by downloading the Melodi Unlit Shader from AlexxSeven's Server
+For some of these you will need ThryEditor, the esiest way to get it is by downloading the Melodi Unlit Shader from AlexxSeven's Server
-The Server can be found [here](https://discord.gg/KejxvHfkUK)
+The Server can be found [here](https://discord.gg/KejxvHfkUK) I also own a [Discord Server](https://discord.com/invite/n8qTVEwPcr)

-Here are all of my Shaders that i have ever created.